hiphapa/blogs.snap-ci.com/_posts/2013-10-01-scala-play-build-on-snap-ci.md

 {% endhighlight %}

 For those you don't have a scala/play project you can follow the following instructions.

+##NB: Tricking Snap into believing you are running a Java project
+Since Scala is not yet a language which has first class support- by our original definition, you can trick Snap into thinking that it is working with a Java project by adding an empty pom.xml or build.xml file to your project root.
+Now, with the tricking behind us, we can proceed to run our sbt build as follows.

 ##Project Set Up.